amitshekhariitbhu/android-interview-questions/README.md

                 }
             };

+            public User() {
+            }

             /**
-             * Parcel constructor required for Parcelable implementation used in the CREATOR */ private User(Parcel in) {
+             * Parcel overloaded constructor required for Parcelable implementation used in the CREATOR */ private User(Parcel in) {
                 name = in.readString();